-Our Compensation Committee currently consists of Ms. Proctor (the Chair), Ms. Damon, Mr. Falcon, Ms. Horvath, and Mr. Kubicek.
+Our Compensation Committee currently consists of Ms. Proctor (the Chair), Ms. Damon, Ms. Horvath, and Mr. Kubicek.
 No member of our Compensation Committee has served as an officer or employee of Redwood at any time.
 None of our executive officers serves as a member of the compensation committee of any other company that has an executive officer serving as a member of our Board of Directors.
-None of our executive officers serve as a member of the board of directors of any other company that has an executive officer serving as a member of our Board of Directors.
-None of our executive officer serving as a member of our Compensation Committee.
+None of our executive officers serve as a member of the board of directors of any other company that has an executive officer serving as a member of our Compensation Committee.